Formation of the Earth

 What to Focus On

-- The Earth is generally believed to be 4 to 5 billion years old.
+- The earth is generally believed to be four to five billion years old.

 Common Mistakes to Avoid

-The age of the Earth is exactly known and universally agreed upon by all scientists.
+The age of the Earth is exactly fixed at one number and all methods give the same answer.

 Memory Tips